lhmurphy/artlogic-task/README.md

 ## Challenges:

-* jQuery slideToggle: At first I managed to get the FAQs to toggle up and down but it meant that all of the questions could be clicked on and opened and with all of them open it would break the layout of the page and go below the bottom.
+* jQuery `slideToggle`: At first I managed to get the FAQs to toggle up and down but it meant that all of the questions could be clicked on and opened and with all of them open it would break the layout of the page and go below the bottom.
 To prevent this I added a `slideUp()` which would close the previous FAQ before doing anything else.

 * Positioning the background image: I has to research how to position a background image in a certain position, I found that starting the image in negative pixels helped to position the image in the way that the brief shows.

-* Icon toggling: I really enjoyed using the Font Awesome toolkit for the drop down arrows, it took a bit of research to figure out how to change the icon onClick but soon discovered how to do so with a `toggleClass()`.
+* Arrow icon toggling: I really enjoyed using the Font Awesome toolkit for the drop down arrows, it took a bit of research to figure out how to change the icon onClick but soon discovered how to do so with a `toggleClass()`.

 ## Future features:

 #### Given more time I would...
 * Continue with the responsive design, I noticed that some screen dimensions do not fit too well